 Support is only available to projects selected to receive a grant and is determined on a case-by-case basis during the application review period.
 The Foundation will steer its support to those measures that maximize energy efficiency and self-generation.
 Applicants are strongly encouraged to contact the Foundation prior to requesting funds, especially in the case of a major renovation or work planned through an ESCO energy performance contract.

 Reaching the site net zero energy goal may depend on implementing a series of measures over several years.
 Eligible applicants may apply for support during successive grant cycles.
 Funding is available for up to 50% of the project cost or $500,000, whichever is less.
 Total grant support is limited to $2 million per plant.
-Each grant includes up to 2.5% (or $12,500, whichever is less) for permanent educational signage and displays.
+Each grant includes up to 2.5% (up to $12,500, whichever is less) for permanent educational signage and displays.

 Grants will be paid after successful implementation and performance: